 Step 5.
 Accessing Spacewalk.

-The spacewalk will be available on HTTPS port 443 by default.
-Open your favorite browser and navigate to https://hostname.yourdomain.com and complete the required steps to finish the installation.
-If you are using a firewall, please open port 80 and 443 to enable access to the control panel.
+and complete the required steps to finish the installation.
+If you are using a firewall, please open ports 80 and 443 to enable access to the control panel.

 Congratulations!
 You have successfully installed Spacewalk.
 Thanks for using this tutorial for installing the Spacewalk server on CentOS 7 system.
-For additional help or useful information, we recommend you to check the official Spacewalk website.
+For additional help or useful information, we recommend you check the official Spacewalk website.